webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Murders.md

 ---
 aliases:
-- "Murders"
+  - Murders
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Striker-Combat
+title: Murders
+collection: Foci
+kind: Compendium
 ---
 ## Murders
 You're an assassin, whether by trade, by inclination, or because it was that or be killed yourself.